Businesses who generate electricity using renewable energy sources can sell it to Yukon’s utilities under the Independent Power Production Policy.

 Other ways to develop an independent power production project

 The unsolicited proposal process is primarily for projects outside of Whitehorse.
 Generation projects can be proposed to the community’s utility at any time.
 The utility decides if they accept the project based on discussions with the proponent.
-The Government of Yukon can assist in these discussions.
+The Yukon Development Corporation can assist in these discussions.

 Call for power